The 3 Gili's (Air, Meno and Trawangan)

 Currents vary between moderate and strong which means lots of marine life around, but also during slack tide a very interesting site.

-The overhangs and mini walls throughout the area have large Sponges, soft, fan and hard Corals.
+The overhangs and mini walls throughout the area have large Sponges, Sea fans and more soft and hard Corals.

-Mantas, Blue spotted Stingrays, Scorpionfishes, Lionfishes, and White tip reef Sharks have been encountered here as well as spiny Lobsters.
+Mantas, Blue-spotted stingray's, Scorpionfish, Lionfish, and White-tip reef sharks have been encountered here as well as the Spiny Lobster.

 Air Wall - [14]

-Situated on the West side of the island this wall begins at 6 metres and drops off to 30 metres with some
+Situated on the west side of the island this wall starts at 6 metres and drops off to 30 metres with some

 good Coral formations and overhangs.
 Currents vary from mild to moderate and visibility is between 15 and 25 metres.

-There are Shrimps, Pipefishes, White banded cleaner Shrimps and thousands of Glass fishes around and if you know where to look you might spot
+thousands of Glass fishes around and if you know where to look you might spot a Leaf scorpionfish.

-a Leaf Scorpionfish.
-In the deeper parts you will find White tip reef Sharks, Lionfishes, Triggerfishes and of course the stunning Six
+In the deeper parts you will find White-tip reef sharks, Lionfish, Triggerfish and the stunning six-banded Regal angelfish.

 Frogfish Point - [15]

-On the East site there is a Coral garden at the upper reef around 5 metres that continues in a wall down
+On the east site there is a Coral garden at the top reef around 5 metres that continues in a wall down

 to 20 metres with sandy patches in between.

-These sandy areas are inhibited by garden Eels and on the Corals are lots of Anemones with
+These sandy areas are inhibited by Garden eels and on the Corals are lots of Anemones with their protective Anemonefish.

-their protective Anemonefishes.
-This is the site to find the famous Frog or Anglerfish, but they are masters of camouflage therefore
+This is the site to find the famous Frog or Anglerfish, but they are masters of camouflage therefore hard to spot.

-Keep your eyes open because there is more to see around here like Seahorses, Ghost Pipefishes, Nudibranchs, Scorpionfishes
+Keep your eyes open because there is more to see around here like Seahorses, Ghost Pipefish, Nudibranchs, Scorpionfish

 Hans's Reef - [16]